 Climate Change Impact

-The meat industry is one of the most damaging industries in terms of its climate impact.
+The animal farming industry is one of the most damaging in terms of its climate impact.
 It is responsible for 14.5 percent of all human-generated greenhouse gas emissions, which is more than the fuel from every car, truck, plane, bus, ship and train on the planet.
-Oxford University researcher Joseph Poore found that almost every animal food creates more emissions than almost every plant food.
-For example, beef, lamb, mutton, prawns, pig meat, poultry meat and eggs drive climate breakdown more than rice, tomatoes, and soy.
-And we should choose soy milk, as soy is much better for the planet than dairy.
+Oxford University researcher Joseph Poore found that almost every animal-based food creates more emissions than almost every plant-based food.
+For example, beef, lamb, mutton, prawns, pig meat, poultry meat, and eggs drive climate breakdown more than foods like rice, tomatoes, and soy.
+And soy milk is much better for the planet than dairy.

 Excessive Use Of Water